South Carolina Layoffs — February 2013

 |---|---|---|---|---|

-Leading the list was Aramark at its Columbia facility, reporting 110 affected workers.
+The biggest impact was at Aramark at its Columbia facility, reporting 110 affected workers.
 Fast Lane of Rock Hill followed with 31 workers.

 After a dip last month, layoff activity has ticked back up.

-The filings reflect a mixed picture for South Carolina's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for South Carolina's labor market, with activity diverging between monthly and annual comparisons.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Carolina WARN notices, browse layoffs by state, or download the full dataset.